HDest-Community/Teleporter/README.md

 ### Notes
 ---
 Teleporters are only found in backpacks at the moment.
+They are also sold by the [Merchant](https://gitlab.com/accensi/hd-merchant) if you have that loaded.